 IT teams, and businesses at large, must move faster and more effectively to deliver software, please their end-users, and keep up with the competition.
 A faster, repeatable, and more secure software development process is anchored in automation.

 This level of automation and speed is not attainable with many models.
-As a result, the Agile methodology has become increasing popular.
+As a result, the Agile methodology has become increasingly popular.